This page is in group Technology and is a blog note where I will try to keep a scratchpad of what I might find out about the Zephyr RTOS.

 - There is a How to contribute page (here)

 - The Zephyr developers and community’s main forum seems to be mostly present on Slack (here).
 I registered and am quite confused at the moment.
 But I finally found it in Wikipedia (here).
 Slack Technologies is a company and they provide four plans: Free, Standard, Plus and Enterprise Grid.
-I hope all Zephyr stuff that’s interesting to me as available on the Free plan.
+I hope all Zephyr stuff that might be of interest to me is available on the Free plan.
 They say that “your workspace is currently on Slack’s Free plan”.
 Good to know.
 I have ID UL7923B4G

 - I think what Slack means when they talk about “Your organisation” is the Zephyr project